kshedden/workshops/dair3/design/design.md

     design updates only impact patients not yet enrolled, while in other cases the design updates impact the people currently undergoing treatment (e.g. in a [SMART](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4167891) design).

+- In the contemporary era, there is more openness to _hypothesis generating_ or _exploratory research_, in contrast to the "confirmatory", hypothesis-driven standpoint of the classical scientific method.
+Nevertheless, in modern health research and basic life science, the adoption of new theories remains primarily the domain of hypothesis-based modes of inquiry.

 ## Measurement